Ted Williams

-Theodore J. Williams Jr. Neutral
+Ted Williams Neutral

 See Rates Below

-Ted is a mediator and trial attorney.
-His trial experience includes the defense of railroad, aviation, medical malpractice, product liability, personal injury, toxic tort, and admiralty cases.
-He began the practice of law in 1974 as a prosecutor in Tulsa, Oklahoma.
-He has tried more than 200 jury trials to conclusion and served as lead trial counsel in all those cases.
-While his trial practice has primarily been in high-exposure jury cases in Missouri and Illinois, including Madison and St. Clair Counties, he has regularly represented corporations and insurance companies throughout the Midwest.
-This includes cases from Colorado and Oklahoma to Indiana and from Minnesota to Louisiana.
-Ted has not only defended corporate clients in several practice areas but has also represented them as plaintiffs in litigation throughout the Midwest.
-His practice also included taking the role of the plaintiff’s attorney in mock trials from California to South Carolina/Florida for a Fortune 500 Corporation.
 Ted is a fellow of the Litigation Counsel of America, has been elected to the rank of advocate in the American Board of Trial Advocates, and has also been elected to membership in the Federation of Defense and Corporate Counsel as well as the International Association of Defense Counsel.
-Since 1994, he has been listed in two categories in The Best Lawyers in America © (Railroad Law and Personal Injury Litigation) and in Missouri and Kansas Super Lawyers.
-He has also been included in Super Lawyers Business Edition, a national recognition of top attorneys in business-related fields, for his civil litigation work.
-He has been a frequent lecturer on trial advocacy and was a founding partner of Williams Venker & Sanders, with offices in St. Louis, Edwardsville and Belleville, Illinois, and Kansas City.
+Since 1994, he has been listed in two categories (Railroad Law and Personal Injury Litigation) in The Best Lawyers in America © and in Missouri and Kansas Super Lawyers.
+He has also been included in Super Lawyers Business Edition, a national recognition of top attorneys in business-related fields.
+Ted has been a frequent lecturer on trial advocacy and was a founding partner of Williams Venker & Sanders, with offices in St. Louis; Kansas City; and Edwardsville and Belleville, Illinois.

 Military Background